swiftlang/swift-docc/CONTRIBUTING.md

 ## Technical Overview and Related Projects

-Swift-DocC builds documentation by combining _Symbol Graph_ files containing API information with a `.docc` Documentation Catalog containing articles and tutorials to create a final archive containing the compiled documentation.
+Swift-DocC builds documentation by combining _Symbol Graph_ files that contains API information with a `.docc` documentation catalog that contains articles and tutorials to create a final archive with the compiled documentation.

 More concretely, Swift-DocC understands the following kinds of inputs: